-Long pants closed toed-shoes, shirt and a lab coat must be worn whenever working in the laboratory.
+Long pants, closed toed-shoes, shirt and a lab coat must be worn whenever working in the laboratory.
 Flame resistant Nomex® lab coats should be used when working with chemicals or processes that increase the risk of fire.
-Fully extend sleeves to the wrists and keep buttoned at all times.
+Fully extend sleeves to the wrists and keep always buttoned.
 Avoid wearing synthetic clothing when practicable.